All Episodes

 Let me find this in the stack.

-This because you're you're you're talking here about the the whole notion of uh uh these these businesses being run out of the state because of um taxes and and everything else, and therefore the tax base is dropping, and the state's got less money, and you therefore are in a uh job that's expendable.
+Because you're talking here about the whole notion of these businesses being run out of the state because of taxes and everything else.

-I'm looking for the details of the of the story here.
+I'm looking for the details of the story here.

 It's at the bottom of my stack.

-Now I know I printed this out, and I Oh, hey, by the way, in case you haven't heard this, Deutsche Bank is predicting a 40% drop in New York home prices uh next couple years, that's also the same thing as uh home values.
+Now, I know I printed this out, and I oh, hey, by the way, in case you haven't heard this, Deutsche Bank is predicting a 40% drop in New York home prices next couple years.

-Uh New York City Health Department moving forward with a plan that would require about 12,000 cigarette retailers to post large anti-smoking signs.
+New York City Health Department moving forward with a plan that will require about 12,000 cigarette retailers to post large anti-smoking signs.

-It's billed as the first such regulation in the United States.
+Its billed is the first such regulation in the United States.

 They have just raised taxes on cigarettes, and now they're trying to intimidate people into not buying the product.